A constipated dog is never a good thing. It not only makes your pet uncomfortable but also the straining to defecate might cause canine hemorrhoids.

 6. Aloe Vera Juice

-Some people swear by small amounts of aloe vera juice.
-However, there is some debate about this in the veterinary community.
-To be safe, consult your veterinarian before giving your dog any aloe vera juice for constipation.
+Some people swear by small amounts of aloe vera juice; however, there is some debate about this in the veterinary community.
+To be safe, consult your veterinarian before administering aloe vera juice to your dog.

 7. Ginger and Chicken Broth